Is #Cruelty-Free a Marketing Hype?

 What is third-party certification?

 First, let's talk about what isn't a third-party certification.
 In a first-party certification, an organization offering goods and services supply assurances that it meets certain claims.
-In a second-party certification, the association that the organization is a member of, supplies the assurance.
-Finally, a third party certification is an Accredited Body entitled by an Accreditation Body (like the USDA) supplies this certification after verifying processes and procedures.
-(3) In other words, unlike the first and second party certification - a third party certification is independent and stands to gain nothing by supplying their assurances, but in respect, stands to lose their reputation and accredited status.
+In a second-party certification, the association that the organization is a member of supplies the assurance.
+Finally, third-party certification is an Accredited Body entitled by an Accreditation Body (like the USDA) supplies this certification after verifying processes and procedures.
+(3) In other words, unlike the first and second party certification - a third-party certification is independent and stands to gain nothing by supplying their assurances, but in respect, stands to lose their reputation and accredited status.